BS5534, the code of practice for slating and tiling.

 Fixing specifications for verge and ridge details

-Using traditional mortar on its own is in some circumstances the only option dependant on the material or in an area of conservation for example.
-Where this is the case extra care should be taken to the strength of the cured mortar.
-Variable in the mix such as the type of sand, additives, and humidity should be considered.
+Using traditional mortar on its own is, in some circumstances, the only option, dependent on the material or in an area of conservation, for example.
+Where this is the case, extra care should be taken to ensure the strength of the cured mortar.
+Variables in the mix, such as the type of sand, additives, and humidity, should be considered.

 Fixing specifications for underlay

-BS5534 have also added the horizontal laps of the roof underlay should be taped or fly battened.
-The primary purpose of a roofing underlay is to reduce the wind load acting on the roof tiles or slates, fixing with just clout nails are no longer suitable as air pressure in the roof can cause this overlap to ‘balloon’ causing the tiles above to be kicked out or damaged.
+BS5534 have also added that the horizontal laps of the roof underlay should be taped or fly battened.
+The primary purpose of a roofing underlay is to reduce the wind load acting on the roof tiles or slates.
+Fixing with just clout nails is no longer suitable as air pressure in the roof can cause this overlap to ‘balloon’, causing the tiles above to be kicked out or damaged.

 Figure 2.
 Underlay that hasn’t been taped or battened on the overlap.